Newcomer StudentsProvides information and resources to support local educational agencies serving newcomer students and their families.

 Foster Youth in California Schools

-This web page provides information, resources, and educational outcomes for foster youth students regarding the Foster Youth Services Coordinating Program (FYSCP), education rights, partnerships with the CDSS and nonprofit organizations, frequently asked questions, and more.
+This web page provides information, resources, and educational outcomes for foster youth students regarding the Foster Youth Services Coordinating Program, education rights, partnerships with the California Department of Social Services (CDSS) and nonprofit organizations, FAQs, and more.

 Title III Immigrant Student Demographics